• The Appetite for Magritte

 Why should I collect Magritte?

-Magritte’s influence was profound, and his teachings can be traced across Pop art, Minimalism and Conceptual art.
+Magritte’s influence was profound, and his teachings can be traced across Pop Art, Minimalism and Conceptual art.
 His work is held in multiple major international institutions such as the Tate Modern and New York’s Museum of Modern Art, as well as his own dedicated museum in Brussels.

 His artworks continue to fetch high prices at auction.
 In November 2024, his work ‘L’empire des Lumières' (1954) sold for $121.2 million at Christie’s in New York - a new record for the artist.